Pirates vs. Cubs Player Props Betting Odds

 MLB Props Today: Chicago Cubs

-- Drew Smyly (5-4) will take the mound for the Cubs, his 14th start of the season.
+- The Cubs will hand the ball to Marcus Stroman (7-4) for his 15th start of the season.

-- In 13 starts this season, he's earned a quality start in five of them.

-- Smyly has pitched five or more innings in two straight games and will look to extend that streak.
+- Stroman will look to finish five or more innings for the sixth start in a row.

-- He has one appearance with no earned runs allowed in 13 chances this season.
+- He has five appearances with no earned runs allowed in 14 chances this season.

 |Opponent